This article was updated on 1/8/2023 for clarity and freshness.

 Cauliflower parmesan is a fun take on the classic chicken parmesan dish.

-These roasted cauliflower parmesans have crunchy, crispy edges to die for.
+These roasted cauliflower parmesan steaks have crunchy, crispy edges that are to die for.
 And you can make them up to 5 days in advance.

 Vegetable stew with dumplings